PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/integration.rst

 Downloading the codebase from GitHub: https://github.com/PharrellWANG/Run-Inference-in-Cpp

-- Newest TF stable version: 1.3
+- Newest stable version of Tensorflow: 1.3

-- We are using version 1.1
+- Version 1.1 is used in this work.

-- Tensorflow r1.1 is the last version that Tensorflow supports Mac GPU version.
+- Tensorflow r1.1 is the last version that Tensorflow supports Mac GPU.

-- Windows OS terrible for Tensorflow.
+- Windows OS is terrible for Tensorflow.

 - Ubuntu desktop with GPU is highly recommended.